arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesWebMatrix/HOL.md

 	> **Note:** 	The Photo Gallery template uses a SQL Server Compact 4.0 database for storing photo data.
 SQL Server Compact provides a free, embedded, database engine that enables easy data storage within a single file.
 It does not require you to install a full database on your local development box.
 To learn more about SQL Server Compact download [the books online](http://www.microsoft.com/en-us/download/details.aspx?id=21880).

-1. Wait until the web site is published to Windows Azure.
+1. Wait until the web site is published to Microsoft Azure.
 Once it finishes, click the link in the notification shown at the bottom to open the web site in a browser.

 	![Publishing Complete](images/publishing-complete.png?raw=true "Publishing Complete")